GasolSun36/Iter-CoT/README.md

 This repository is the official implementation of ["Enhancing Chain-of-Thoughts Prompting with Iterative Bootstrapping in Large Language Models"](https://arxiv.org/pdf/2304.11657.pdf).

+Our paper is accepted by NAACL 2024 as findings! 🥳🥳🥳

 ## Pipeline of Iter-CoT

 ![image](https://github.com/GasolSun36/Iter-CoT/blob/main/assets/pipeline.png)